actions-marketplace-validations/nodef_git-config.action/README.md

-A GitHub Action for configuring git.
+A GitHub Action for configuring git. (under construction)

 ```yaml
 # Configure credentials for GitHub and GitHub Gist.